Fair Division with Two-Sided Preferences: Introduction

 \section{Introduction}

-The new season of a youth sports league is starting in three months, and the league organizers need to allocate the available players to the participating teams.
-How can they accomplish this task in a satisfactory way, so that all parties involved can look forward to the upcoming season instead of grumble about the allocation?
+The new season of a youth sports league is starting in three months, and the league organizers need to allocate the participating players to the available teams.
+How can they accomplish this task in a satisfactory way, so that all parties involved can look forward to the upcoming season instead of grumbling about the allocation?

-A principal consideration in such allocation tasks is fairness, and the problem of fairly dividing resources (in this case, players) among interested recipients (in this case, teams) has long been studied under the name of \emph{fair division} \citep{BramsTa96,Moulin03}.
-One of the most prominent fairness notions is \emph{envy-freeness}, which means that no team should envy another team based on the sets of players that they receive.\footnote{Due to the setting that we study, throughout this paper we will use the terms \emph{team} and \emph{player} in place of the standard fair division terms \emph{agent} and \emph{item}, respectively.} Even though an envy-free allocation may not exist (e.g., if there is one highly-coveted superstar), an intuitive relaxation called \emph{envy-freeness up to one player (EF1)}---that is, any envy that one team has toward another team can be eliminated upon the removal of some player in the envied team---can always be fulfilled \citep{LiptonMaMo04}.
-Another relevant criterion is \emph{balancedness}, which requires the players to be distributed as equally among the teams as possible.\footnote{One could view balancedness as EF1 with respect to the number of allocated players.} Balancedness can be especially desirable when allocating players to sports teams, as each team may need to have a fixed number of players due to the rules of the sport.
-Assuming that teams have additive and nonnegative values for players, an allocation that is both EF1 and balanced always exists and can be found efficiently via a simple round-robin algorithm (see, e.g., \citealt[p.~7]{CaragiannisKuMo19}).
-In fact, this algorithm forms the basis of \emph{draft} processes used in many sports leagues around the world.\footnote{Please refer to \url{http://wikipedia.org/wiki/Draft\_(sports)}}
+A principal consideration in such allocation tasks is fairness, and the problem of fairly dividing resources (in this case, participants) among interested recipients (in this case, teams) has long been studied in economics under the name of \emph{fair division} \citep{BramsTa96,Moulin03,Moulin19}.
+Ensuring fairness among teams is crucial for the sustainability of the league, the motivation for taking part, and the enhancement of competition.
+Among the fairness notions that have been proposed in the literature, one of the strongest and most prominent is \emph{envy-freeness}, which stipulates that no team should envy another team based on the sets of participants that they receive.\footnote{Due to the setting that we study, throughout this paper we will use the terms \emph{team} and \emph{participant} in place of the standard fair division terms \emph{agent} and \emph{item}, respectively.} Even though an envy-free allocation may not exist (e.g., if there is one highly-coveted superstar), an intuitive relaxation called \emph{envy-freeness up to one participant (EF1)}---that is, any envy that one team has toward another team can be eliminated upon the removal of some participant in the envied team---can always be fulfilled \citep{LiptonMaMo04,Budish11}.
+Another relevant criterion is \emph{balancedness}, which requires the participants to be distributed as equally among the teams as possible.\footnote{One could view balancedness as EF1 with respect to the number of allocated participants.} Balancedness can be especially desirable when allocating players to sports teams, as each team may need to have a fixed number of players due to the rules of the sport.
+Assuming that teams have additive and nonnegative values for participants, an allocation that is both EF1 and balanced always exists and can be found efficiently via a simple round-robin algorithm (see, e.g., \citealt[p.~7]{CaragiannisKuMo19}).
+In fact, this algorithm forms the basis of \emph{draft} processes used in many sports leagues around the world.\footnote{Please refer to \url{http://wikipedia.org/wiki/Draft_(sports)}.}